google/ExoPlayer/README.md

 continue to depend on the existing ExoPlayer project.
 We are still handling ExoPlayer issues on the [ExoPlayer issue tracker][].

-Updated documentation, including information on migration and a developer guide, is coming soon.
+Updated documentation, including more information on migration and a developer guide, is coming soon.
+For existing ExoPlayer users, the most important change is that all classes have been moved to new packages under `androidx.media3`.

+AndroidX Media alpha releases provide no guarantees about API stability, but the codebase includes API stability marking for non-alpha releases.
+If you see lint errors from using the unstable API surface, you can opt-in by annotating the relevant code or disabling the lint check entirely.
+For more information see the [UnstableApi][] documentation.

 For a high level overview of the initial version of AndroidX Media please see the Android Dev Summit talk [What's next for AndroidX Media and ExoPlayer][].